With his imaginative modernist buildings, Antoni Gaudí has left his mark on Barcelona. Here you can discover his architectural gems.

 Antoni Gaudí spent 43 years on his unfinished masterpiece, and he himself expected the construction to last more than 200 years.
 After Gaudí died and was buried in the crypt, construction has stalled many times.
 Partly because his drawings were burned during the Civil War and partly for lack of money.

-Gaudí’s temple was inaugurated by the Pope in 2010 and is expected to be completed in 2032.
-La Sagrada Familia attracts over 5 million visitors a year, making it Barcelona’s most visited attraction.
+The temple was consecrated by the Pope in 2010 and the entire church is expected to be completed in 2034.

 You need to buy a one-way ticket in advance and you can choose with or without access to one of the towers.
 You can buy tickets for the Sagrada Famila here. (advertising link)